-We want to emphasise that this playing around (experimenting) with facilitation is an intentional drive to develop facilitation skills and to learn about the child by putting oneself in constant challenge zone.
-This is because this variation comes with a constant play – not of actions per se – but a constant play of one’s beliefs.
+We want to emphasize that this playing around (experimenting) with facilitation is an intentional drive to develop facilitation skills and to learn about the child by putting oneself in constant challenge zone.
+Richness of facilitation lies in constantly playing with one’s belief not by facilitating in best way.

-In conclusion a teacher is somebody with most dynamic belief system.
+In conclusion a teacher must exhibit the most dynamic belief system.
 Constantly questioning, challenging, playing around and changing with one’s beliefs.
 Which is why there is no best belief.
 Which is why there is no wrong way of facilitation.
 Which is why there is no best way to teach.

-And Role of parents to understand both the above!
+And to get clarity on Role of parents read both the above articles.